garik-aghayan/jandle/README.md

 ---

-## 🧹 Resource Management
+## 🔁 Lifecycle

-The `resourcemanagment` package defines contracts for resources that must be explicitly closed or cleaned up when the application shuts down.
+The `lifecycle` package defines interfaces for resources that must be explicitly closed or cleaned up when the application shuts down.

 This keeps lifecycle management explicit and predictable.